-Assuming one of the above special relationships exist, the law may impose liability on a person or business entity in possession and control of property if the criminal act was reasonably foreseeable and they failed to take reasons action to prevent the criminal activity on the property.
+Assuming one of the above special relationships exists, the law may impose liability on a person or business entity in possession and control of the property if the criminal act was reasonably foreseeable and they failed to take reasonable action to prevent the criminal activity on the property.

 Common examples of premises liability for criminal acts of third parties are when businesses like hotels or parking garages know criminals are entering their properties and committing crimes against their patrons and they fail to take reasonable actions to protect their patrons.

 If you or a loved one were injured by the criminal activity on the property of a business contact Brian J Graber LLC, at (312) 291-4648 for a free consultation about your rights.

 Railroad employees who are injured in the course of their employment have a case of action against their employer under a federal statute called the Federal Employers’ Liability Act (FELA).
 A railroad employee has the burden of proving the following elements to recover under FELA:

 - He or she was injured while engaged in the course of his/her employment by the railroad;

 - The railroad violated the FELA;